Note No. 31 : Note on Corporate Social Responsibility (CSR):

 Ind AS 116 is effective from April 2019, Ind AS 116 replaces the existing standard Ind AS 17 and specifies how an entity will recognize, measure, present and disclose leases.

 The company has certain operating leases with subsidiary/associate company not of material value for office facilities.
 Such leases are generally with the option of renewal, with termination at short notice and there exist no formal agreement to categorize it as a Right of Use asset (“RoU Asset”) for long term basis and accordingly capitalizing the same on Discounted Cash Flow (DCF) basis is not practical.
 Rental expenses of ?
-19.20 Lakhs (31st March, 2023: ?
-19.20 Lakhs) in respect of obligation under operating leases have been recognized in Statement of Profit and Loss for the year.
+19,20,000 (31st March, 2024: ?
+19.20,000) in respect of obligation under operating leases have been recognized in Statement of Profit and Loss for the year.

 b.
 Lease Income: